-This post is an overview of my feedback on the latest draft of the city of Ottawa’s Transportation Master Plan.
-There are three additional pages (linked below and in the relevant sections of this page) that complement the analysis on this page.
+This post is an overview of my feedback on the latest drafts of the city of Ottawa’s Transportation Master Plan and Zoning Bylaws.
+There are additional pages (linked below and in the relevant sections of this page) that complement the analysis on this page.

 - Cycling: Cycling Infrastructure in Orléans, Ottawa: Status and Opportunities